rickosborne/cascades/md/16-2-6-after-weather.md

 "Oh, that's nice," the woman said as she stepped toward me stretching.

-Her Southern accent made it come out nahs.
+Her Southern accent made it come out _naahs_.
 "What time is it?"

 This is a tricky question to answer.
 We're never sure if passengers want the departure time zone, arrival time zone, or in rare cases the time zone we were flying through at the time.

+Flight crew develop a view of time that most people would probably think crazy.
+We exist in both the departure and arrival time zones simultaneously.
+It's somehow normal to accept that it is both times at once.
+Our brains can hear either and just translate into the one that makes the most sense for the context.

-But given her accent, I assumed Eastern was how she thought of home.
+Given her accent, I assumed Eastern was how she thought of home.

 "Just after four."
 The next question was obvious, even without the looping, so I answered it before she asked.